tc39/proposal-observable/README.md

 by executing the Observable object's *executor* function.
 It returns a function which may be used to cancel the subscription.

+The *subscribe* function performs the following steps:

+TODO

 #### Observable.prototype.forEach(callbackfn) ###